alexjonesphd/alexjonesphd.github.io/_posts/2023-07-11-Ordinal-Regression.md

     0.022750131948179195

-We are essentially computing the area under the highlighted area below:
+We are essentially computing the area in the shaded region below:

 ```python